Fishscantype/color-in-training/3 - HTML/instructions.md

 You will convert your MarkDown file from `#2` to HTML code.

-It will also require at least:
+It will require at least:

 - 1 Form
   - 7 Different Inputs